 It can be hard when a relationship ends or a partner leaves you.
 It often can be tough to find solid ground after a break-up.
 Every person has a different way of coping.
 Wellness and Health Promotion is here to help you put the piece of your life together in a constructive way.

-We offer tampons and pads at no charge for students who need them.
-Stop by our front desk to find out what's currently available.
+We offer tampons, pads, and menstrual cups (subject to current supply) at no charge for students who need them.
+They are located on the table to the right as you enter the office.
 This service is meant to assist students with an unexpected need.
-If your financial situation doesn't allow for regular access to tampons or pads please speak with us.
+If your financial situation doesn't allow for regular access to tampons or pads please speak with us and we'll work with you to address your need as well as discuss other basic needs you may have.

 If you do choose to have sex, it is important to understand what safe sex looks like.
 Here is a guide to what isn't sex safe, to better know what is.
 If you are ever questioning what safer sex is, go ask Alice!